mohierf/Monitoring-configuration/doc/Checks-windows-wmi.md

 ## Hosts specific configuration

-The main `windows` template uses macros to launch the checks.
+The main `windows` template declares macros used to configure the launched checks.
 The default values of these macros listed hereunder can be overriden in each host configuration.

 ```
    _DOMAIN                          $DOMAIN$